digital-ai/release-integration-sdk-workshop/part-1/lab-1-install-release.md

 After xl-cli finishes all resources are not yet ready on the cluster, try to run following checks that are waiting for the resources to be fully running and ready on the cluster.

-Check for details with `xl kube check -h` for details what each flag is here.
+Check for details with `xl kube check --help` for details what each flag is here.

 ```shell
 xl kube check --wait-for-ready 5